 You do not have to share your SEO value with your CDN service provider.
 And you can capitalize upon the perks of installing a CDN, i.e., increased site loading speed.

 2. Use Webmaster Tools to Prioritize Your Target Location

 If you wish to draw tangible results from your SEO, you probably have a defined target audience.
-And that means you target your content to a specific geography.
+And that means you target your content to specific geography.